Adaptive Obstacle-Aware Task Assignment and Planning for Heterogeneous Robot Teaming: Methods

 This normalized vector $\psi_k$ captures the relative proportion of each task type within the cluster and will be leveraged in the subsequent auction step for scoring.
 In the next stage, $\psi_k$ is inner-producted with each robot’s capability vector to compute a robot–cluster specialization score that reflects how well a robot matches the task composition of $\mathcal{C}_k$.

-\begin{remark} The agglomerative clustering is adopted because it supports arbitrary, non-Euclidean distance metrics, making it suitable for obstacle-rich environments where straight-line measures are often misleading.
-For instance, $k$-means clustering relies on Euclidean or Manhattan distances, which treat two tasks separated by a wall as “close,” even though the actually feasible traversable path is long.
-By using obstacle-aware distances computed via Dijkstra on the adaptive Halton map, our method avoids such unrealistic groupings. \end{remark}
+\begin{remark}[Obstacle-Aware Distance and Clustering Choice] The agglomerative clustering is adopted because it supports arbitrary, non-Euclidean distance metrics, making it suitable for obstacle-rich environments where straight-line measures are often misleading.
+For instance, $k$-means clustering relies on Euclidean or Manhattan distances, which treat two tasks separated by a wall as “close,” even though the feasible traversable path in reality is actually long.
+By using obstacle-aware distances computed via Dijkstra on the adaptive Halton map, our method avoids such idealistic groupings. \end{remark}

+\begin{remark}[Selection and Sensitivity of Cluster Number] \nan{The number of clusters can be determined using an elbow-style analysis based on within-cluster dispersion, as illustrated in the upper subplot of Fig.~\ref{fig:cluster_number}.
+In this setting, the within-cluster sum of squares (WCSS) curve exhibits a clear elbow at \(K = 4\), indicating that further increasing the number of clusters leads to diminishing reductions in within-cluster dispersion.
+Therefore, \(K = 4\) provides an effective trade-off between cluster compactness and task allocation overhead, and is selected as the default cluster number for the experiments conducted in the same map shown in Fig.~\ref{fig:isaac_env}.
+Specifically, we define the sensitivity of a performance metric \(f(K)\) as

-\begin{remark} The number of clusters is determined by the designer according to the spatial layout and task distribution in the environment.
-In practice, setting the number of clusters slightly larger than the number of robots increases the flexibility of the cluster–auction process and allows for more balanced and localized task groupings across robots.
-Accordingly, the algorithm enforces that the number of clusters is always greater than the number of robots, except when the total number of tasks is smaller than the number of robots, in which case the number of clusters is set equal to the number of tasks to ensure full task coverage without redundant clustering. \end{remark}
+where \(\mathcal{K} = \{4,5,6,7,8\}\).
+Based on this definition, the sensitivity of the total completion time is approximately \(7.8\%\), and the sensitivity of the total number of steps is approximately \(8.2\%\).
+These results indicate that OATH is not highly sensitive to the choice of the cluster number within a reasonable range.
+In practice, after selecting an appropriate cluster number, we additionally ensure that the number of clusters is slightly larger than (or at least equal to) the number of robots.
+This design increases the flexibility of the cluster--auction process and promotes more balanced and localized task groupings across robots.
+Accordingly, the algorithm enforces that the number of clusters is greater than the number of robots, except when the total number of tasks is smaller than the number of robots.
+In that case, the number of clusters is set equal to the number of tasks to ensure full task coverage without redundant clustering.} \end{remark}